Grace and Brian McLaren, January 2007

 In "A New Kind of Christianity" (HarperOne, 2010), Brian articulated ten questions that are central to the emergence of a postmodern, post-colonial Christian faith.
 His 2011 HarperOne release, "Naked Spirituality," offers "simple, doable, and durable" practices to help people deepen their life with God.

 Brian's "Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?
 (Christian Identity in a Multi-Faith World)" was the premier release of Jericho Books (September 2012).
 It explores the intersection of religious identity, inter-religious hostility, and human solidarity.

-Brian's books have been translated into many languages, including Korean, Chinese, French, Swedish, Norwegian, German, and Spanish.
+Brian's books have been translated into many languages, including Korean, Chinese, French, Swedish, Norwegian, German, Portuguese, and Spanish.
 He has written for or contributed interviews to many periodicals, including Leadership, Sojourners, Tikkun, Worship Leader, and Conversations.
 He is an active and popular blogger, a musician, and a songwriter, offering a variety of resources through his website, www.brianmclaren.net.

-A frequent guest on television, radio, and news media programs, he has appeared on All Things Considered, Larry King Live, Nightline, and Religion and Ethics Newsweekly.
+A frequent guest on television, radio, and news media programs, he has appeared on All Things Considered, Larry King Live, Nightline, On Being, and Religion and Ethics Newsweekly.
 His work has also been covered in Time (where he was listed as one of American's 25 most influential evangelicals), Christianity Today, Christian Century, the Washington Post, Huffington Post, CNN.com, and many other print media.

-He has taught or lectured at many seminaries and has served on a number of boards, including Emergent Village (emergentvillage.com), Sojourners (sojo.net), Mars Hill Graduate School (mhgs.edu), International Teams (iteams.org), and Off The Map (off-the-map.org), and he is a founding member of Red Letter Christians (redletterchristians.org) and The Cana Initiative.
+He has taught or lectured at many seminaries and has served on a number of boards, including Emergent Village (emergentvillage.com), Sojourners (sojo.net), International Teams (iteams.org), and the Seattle School, and he is a founding member of Red Letter Christians (redletterchristians.org) and the Convergence Network.

-Brian is married to Grace, and they have four adult children and four grandchildren.
+Brian is married to Grace, and they have four adult children and five grandchildren.
 His personal interests include wildlife and ecology, fly fishing and kayaking, music and songwriting, art, history, and literature.

 Trout Fishing in Colorado